Mesothelioma Biopsy

 How Long Does it Take to Get a Diagnosis After a Biopsy?

 The sample taken during a biopsy will be sent to a lab where a pathologist examines the cells.
-The pathologist looks at the cells under a microscope to determine if they are cancerous, and if so what type of cancer.
+The pathologist looks at the cells under a microscope to determine if they are cancerous and, if so, what type of cancer.
 They also describe the characteristics of the cells for a more detailed diagnosis.

 The process of analyzing a biopsy sample usually takes a couple of days.
 It might take longer if it is a complicated diagnosis.
 Mesothelioma is a complex disease that might require second opinions and special staining techniques.
 This can add time to the process.